gt3/ultra-router/README.md

 Quote from one of my favorite React talks by Cheng Lou: [The Spectrum of Abstraction](https://www.youtube.com/watch?v=mVVNJKv9esE) _#throwback_

+The [React example](#test-drive) might seem superficial as it does not really render a tree of components.
+However by keeping the rendering code concise, we're able to focus more on the routing part which was the goal of the exercise.

+Don't sweat it!
+We'll introduce more meaningful examples soon.

 ### USP
 - Embrace component paradigm, stay framework agnostic
   - Use conventions to map url string to component (sub)trees
   - Independent of rendering or view layer
-    - Immune to complexity introduced by framework-level abstractions (context in React for e.g.)
+    - Routing should be immune to complexity introduced by framework-level abstractions (context in React for e.g.)
+- Co-locate routes to support scalability
+  - Routes are data.
+Similar types of information are best understood if they exist in the same space.
+  - On the other end, as relationships between components get more complex, it is best to leave route matching logic out of the mix.
 - Extensible
   - Composable API provides clear separation between route configuration and runtime to avail maximum reuse and target different environments
 - Compact
   - Ideal for mobile and progressive web apps
     - No runtime dependencies
-    - 5k > ultra (> preact)
+    - `4.6 kb > ultra (> preact)`
     - Code splitting friendly

 ### Trade-offs
   - For modern browsers with pushstate support
   - Does not render component or fetch data
+    - `<eloborate>`
   - Relies on use of path keys (strings) to derive result
     - More complex update process involves replacing path keys throughout the app
     - Path keys (non-minified) may contribute to bloated bundles